papis/papis/doc/source/gui.rst

 Gui
 ===

-Papis is a program mainly intended for the command line, however some experimental frontends have been conceived for it and are already downloadable from pip.
+Papis is a program mainly intended for the command line, however, some experimental frontends have been conceived for it and are already downloadable from pip.